 Travel Toddler Bed– Intext toddler bed.
 The bed comes with a hand pump and a storage bag.
 This design has two pieces, which is nice if you were really limited on space; you don’t have to use the edging.
 You can just use the insert.
-What I love most about it, is the two part design.
+This two-part design is what I love the most about this bed!
 The raised edge is designed to help prevent toddlers from falling out of the bed.
 This is what I bring if we are going to Savannah.
 You can read more about this travel bed in my post Travel Toddler Bed.

 Baby Gate- Everyone has their own gate that fits their home.
 I wanted to bring our baby gate to the St. Augustine trip.
 However, my husband felt we didn’t need it and thought I was packing too much.
 Note to self, if you think you need something for your baby, just pack it!
 Or you could be like us shopping at 9:00 p.m., on your vacation, at a Walmart, 30 minutes away from your accommodations.
 Yes, this happened.
 We were staying in a condo through Home Away, and it had an upstairs and a downstairs.
 Of course, Sofia wanted to play on the stairs or climb the stairs or throw things down the stairs…you get the idea.
 So there we were trying to find a store that was still open and “nearby” that would have a baby gate for us to purchase.
 Good times!

-Stroller– Baby Trend Expedition Jogger Stroller, Phantom We brought our stroller on our trip to St. Augustine, Florida because, we were not spending the whole trip at the beach and were going to go do a little site seeing.
-This Jogger Stroller is very handy to have, light weight, and easy to maneuver (even over cobblestone).
-By the way, if you are interested in a great weekend family trip, try St. Augustine!
+Stroller– Baby Trend Expedition Jogger Stroller, Phantom We brought our stroller on our trip to St. Augustine, Florida.
+Not to bring to the beach but because we were we were going to go do a little site seeing downtown.
+This Jogger Stroller is very handy to have, lightweight, and easy to maneuver (even over cobblestone).
+By the way, if you are interested in a great weekend family trip, try St. Augustine, Florida.
 We had a blast!

 Toddler Travel Essentials For The Car: